PROFESSOR JEREMY MONTEIRO

-Jeremy is also a founder of the Composers & Authors Society of Singapore Limited (COMPASS), an organisation responsible for the protection of music and copyrights in Singapore, and serves as the Board of Directors and Chairman of its Licensing and Distribution Committee.
+He is also a co-founder of the Composers & Authors Society of Singapore Limited (COMPASS), an organisation responsible for the protection of music copyrights in Singapore, and currently serves as Chairman of the Board of Directors.

 In 2016, together with a few jazz-supporter friends, he established the Jazz Association (Singapore) (JASS), to bring jazz to people in all parts of Singapore, help raise its level of excellence, especially in the area of youth development and work towards making Singapore a leading jazz city of the world.

 Weixiang ("Wei") is one of the young lions of the Singapore jazz scene.
 A latecomer to jazz, Wei started piano studies at 15, and jazz at 21 when he was in law school.
 A protégé of Thelonius Monk alumnus Victor Gaskin, Wei's musical career skyrocketed after his first gig at a hotel lounge in Singapore two decades ago.

-Wei's piano-performance credits span major cities around the world with the biggest names in jazz, including Grammy-award nominees and winners- to name a few, Brian Lynch, Stanley Jordan, and Dave Samuels.
-His playing has been lauded by piano virtuoso Jean-Michel Pilc as "ruthlessly inventive."
+Wei's piano-performance credits span major cities around the world with the biggest names in jazz, including Grammy-award nominees and winners Brian Lynch, Stanley Jordan and Dave Samuels, to name a few.
+His playing has been lauded by piano virtuoso Jean-Michel Pile as "ruthlessly inventive."
 Wei's music is informed by a lifelong commitment to jazz knowledge and history, while being inspired by all things interesting and meaningful in life.

-While Wei's work takes him around the world, he is deeply committed to community work.
-He has supported in depth many charitable associations that span from helping elephant orphans in Kenya to special needs children in Singapore.
+While Wei's work has taken him around the world, he is deeply committed to community work.
+He has supported in depth many charitable associations with interests ranging from helping elephant orphans in Kenya, to supporting children with special needs in Singapore.
 Wei was named "New Yorker of the Week" in 2008, by news channel NY1, for his performance in homeless shelters.

-As an academic, Wei taught as an adjunct professor in New York University and a lecturer at LASALLE College of the Arts.
+As an academic, Wei taught as an adjunct professor in New York University and was a full-time lecturer at LASALLE College of the Arts.
 Besides serving as Associate Music Director of JASS, Wei is also the Deputy Head of Music and Drama Company, overseeing a passionate team of talented artists and producers.